-Database and application software maker Oracle last week sued competitor in the application space, SAP, for what it called "corporate theft on a grand scale" in its complaint.
+Database and application software maker Oracle last Thursday sued competitor in the application space, SAP, for what it called “corporate theft on a grand scale” in its complaint.
 The suit was launched in the U.S. District Court for the Northern District of California, in San Francisco.
-Oracle and SAP Americas are both Delaware corporations, and the California venue was chosen because of state laws against computer fraud.
+Oracle and SAP Americas are both Delaware corporations, and the choice of venue in California was chosen because of state laws against computer fraud.

 According to the suit, Oracle is seeking a jury trial after it discovered that SAP took software products and other confidential materials related to the support of Oracle’s products from its internal systems.
 “SAP gained repeated and unauthorized access, in many cases by use of pretextual customer log-in credentials, to Oracle’s proprietary, password-protected customer support Web site.
 From that Web site, SAP has copied and swept thousands of Oracle software products and other proprietary and confidential materials onto its own servers.
 As a result, SAP has compiled an illegal library of Oracle’s copyrighted code and other materials.
 This storehouse of stolen Oracle intellectual property enables SAP to offer cut-rate support services to customers who use Oracle software, and to attempt to lure them to SAP’s applications software platform and away from Oracle’s.”

 Oracle is seeking an injunction to stop the intrusions into its system and the theft of its materials and is asking its lawyers to seek to recovery damages and legal fees in the lawsuit.
 Oracle also wants the materials returned.